silverstripe/silverstripe-graphql-devtools/README.md

  **Important**: Due to a limitation in the GraphQL Playground library, showing multiple schemas will disable the persistence of IDE state across page refreshes.

+ **Also important**: When changing the available schemas, be sure to clear the local storage in your browser, otherwise, you'll get inconsistent state.

  You can configure the visible schemas in the controller.

 Show a select list of schemas